6.6 Inner Classes

 }

-// Usage: no outer class object needed
+// Usage: can be used directly without an outer class object

 Database db = new Database.Builder()